 Cut the New Seat Cover

-Turn the new fabric right-side down, and put the old seat cover on top as a pattern.
-Note the locations of your pins, and adjust if needed, feeling underneath.
+Turn the new fabric right-side down and put the old seat cover on top as a pattern.
+Note the locations of your pins.
+Adjust them if needed, feeling underneath to find them.
 Line up the corner creases of the old seat cover with your straight pins.

 Weigh down the old cover at the chair seat corners, then trace around the old seat cover with a pencil or chalk.
 Smooth out the edges with your hands as you trace it so your new cover doesn't end up too small.
 You can pin the old seat cover to your new fabric before tracing if you don't feel confident about smoothing it as you go.

 Remove the old seat cover, then cut out the new one using the pencil or chalk lines as your guide.
 To prevent fraying, use your sewing machine to zigzag or serge around the edges of your fabric.
 If you don't want to sew, fold tape along the edges.
 Press down your fabric if it's wrinkled or creased.